bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/24-CP2K-part1.md

 ## Introductory slides

-You can find the instructions for this practical session [here](../slides/CP2K-practical_overview.pdf).
+You can find the introduction to this practical session [here](../slides/CP2K-practical_overview.pdf).

 {% include links.md %}